 - Usually very cheap

-- Prevents dents in the sidewalls (at least if the plastic is rugged enough)
+- Prevents sidewall damage (if the plastic is rugged enough)

 The Cons